Chipotle Mexican Grill Original Margarita Recipe

 What makes Chipotle’s Margarita so good?

-Why you are going to love this simple Chipotle margarita recipe
+Why you are going to love this simple margarita recipe

 A good cocktail is all about ratios.
-This Chipotle Margarita recipe respects the Golden Ratio with two parts spirits, one part sour, and one part sweet.
+This margarita recipe respects the Golden Ratio with two parts spirits, one part sour and one part sweet.
 That means you end up with a well-balanced drink.

-Other recipes bump up the alcohol content, use simple syrup instead of agave nectar, or opt for cheap brands.
+Other recipes bump the alcohol content, use simple syrup instead of agave nectar, or opt for cheap brands.
 Yuck!
-When you make your own cocktails at home, you are in complete control, and you get the best results.
+When you make your cocktails at home, you are in complete control and get the best results.

 It’s a classic margarita that’s great for Cinco de Mayo, Taco Tuesday, and whenever you’re craving the cocktail.